Renaud de Beaujeu

-Renaud de Beaujeu is the name of a medieval French author of Arthurian romance.
+Renaud de Beaujeu or Renaut de Bâgé or de Baugé is the name of a medieval French author of Arthurian romance.
 He is known for only one major work, Le Bel Inconnu, the Fair Unknown, a poem of 6266 lines in Old French that was composed in the late-twelfth or early-thirteenth century.
 Renaud left us his name at the end of this poem: 'Renals de Biauju, or, as usually written, Renaud de Beaujeu', In modern French he is known as Renaut de Beaujeu.
-Le Bel Inconnu survives in only one manuscript: Chantilly, Bibliothèque du Château, 472 (626).
+Le Bel Inconnu survives in only one manuscript: Chantilly, Bibliothèque du Château/Musée Condé, 472.